nolanl/mkserver/README.md

 A tool for building bootable images for servers from containers.

 Primarily intended for read-only rootfs images, it supports building simple images that run a single program (in the "init=/do_things.sh" sense) or images that run with a proper init (1).
-The command to run is taken from the container's "Cmd" attribute.
+The command to run is taken from the container's CMD attribute.

 Dockerfiles to use as a base are available in docker/.